smart-data-models/dataModel.WaterQuality/WaterQualityPredicted/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     datePredicted:
-      description: 'Property.
-Model:''https://schema.org/DateTime''.
-The date and time from which the prediction is valid in ISO8601 UTCformat.
-It can be represented by an specific time instant or by an ISO8601 interval.'
+      description: The date and time from which the prediction is valid in ISO8601 UTCformat.
+It can be represented by an specific time instant or by an ISO8601 interval
       type: string
       x-ngsi:
         model: https://schema.org/DateTime